WHAT’S IN YOUR TOOLBOX?

 Dad decided to do a job he hated.
 Cut the grass.
 After pulling on the rope to start the mower, until sweat dripped profusely, he decided kicking the mower might jump start it.
 The pain on his face told his spectators (boys) his foot was hurting.

-Out of Dad’s limited toolbox came his trusty hammer, which he used to beat on his lawnmower.
+Out of Dad’s limited toolbox came his trusting hammer, which he used to beat on his lawnmower.

 It still wouldn’t start.
 So dad went to the local hardware store to buy a new lawnmower.